EWSimRacing/CrewChief_AppManager/README.md

 1. Download and unzip this folder anywhere on your PC (for example: `C:\CrewChiefAutoManager`).
 2. Double-click `Install.bat`.
 3. Accept the prompt to allow PowerShell to make changes.
-4. A scheduled task will be created that monitors the above Si Racing games and will launch CCAM.
+4. A scheduled task will be created that monitors the supported racing sims and launches Crew Chief when needed.

 After installation, Crew Chief will automatically start and stop when you race.